 - electrostatic discharges coming mainly from the contact of man with the equipment.

-- the path led,
+- the conducted way,

-- the path radiated.
+- the radiated way.

-The disturbance is transmitted radiated when propagating in free space, While it transmits conducted when running along the equipment interconnecting cables.
+The disturbance is transmitted radiated when propagating in free space, while it transmits conducted when running along the equipment interconnecting cables.